Observance of Christmas by country: Italy

-Traditions regarding the exchanging of gifts vary from region to region, as this might take place either on Christmas Eve or on Christmas Day.
+Traditions regarding the exchange of gifts vary by region, as this might take place on either Christmas Eve or Christmas Day.
 Presents for children are left underneath the Christmas tree either by Santa Claus (called Babbo Natale) or, according to older traditions, by Baby Jesus himself.
-In some regions children receive gifts earlier (at Saint Lucy's Day) or later (on Epiphany).
+In some regions, children receive gifts earlier (at Saint Lucy's Day) or later (on Epiphany).

-In 1991, the so-called Gubbio Christmas Tree (a structure in the shape of a tree, set along a mountain slope), 650 meters high and decorated with over 700 lights, entered the Guinness Book of Records as the tallest Christmas tree in the world.
-26 December, (Saint Stephen's Day, in Italian Giorno di Santo Stefano), is also a public holiday in Italy.
-Festivities extend to the end of the year and then to the Epiphany.
+In 1991, the so-called Gubbio Christmas Tree (a structure in the shape of a tree set along a mountain slope), 650 meters high and decorated with over 700 lights, was entered in the Guinness Book of Records as the tallest Christmas tree in the world.

 In Italy, Saint Stephen's Day became a public holiday in 1947, where previously it was a normal working day; the Catholic Church also celebrates it as a religious holiday, even if not as a precept, as it is in Germany and other German-speaking countries.
 The reason for the public holiday in Italy, not required by the Catholic Church despite the fame of the saint, is to be found in the intention of prolonging the Christmas holiday, creating two consecutive public holidays, which also happens in the case of Easter Monday, a non-religious holiday, but which only wants to lengthen Easter.
-Before 1947 the two days were working days, with banks and offices open.
+Before 1947, the two days were working days, with banks and offices open.

-On 6 January (Epiphany, in Italian Epifania) decorations are usually taken down, and in some areas female puppets are burned on a pyre (called falò), to symbolize, along with the end of the Christmas period, the death of the old year and the beginning of a new one.
+On 6 January (Epiphany, in Italian Epifania), decorations are usually taken down; in some areas, female puppets are burned on a pyre (called falò), to symbolize, along with the end of the Christmas period, the death of the old year and the beginning of a new one.

 While gifts are now given at Christmas by an American-style Santa Claus as well, Italy holds fast to its tradition of native gift-givers.
-On the eve of the 6th, la Befana, the good Epiphany witch, is thought to ride the night skies on broomstick, bringing good children gifts and sweets, and bad ones charcoal or bags of ashes.
-In other areas it is the Three Wise Men who bring gifts, especially oranges symbolizing gold, and chocolate symbolizing their kisses to good children.
-In some municipalities, most famously in Milan, the custom of the Corteo dei Re Magi (Three Kings' Procession) is elaborately celebrated with a parade welcoming the Wise Men, and the passing out of sweets.
-In other places such as Treviso, the day is celebrated with bonfires, the sparks of which are said to predict the future of the new year.
+On the eve of the 6th, la Befana, the good Epiphany witch, is thought to ride the night skies on a broomstick, bringing good children gifts and sweets, and bad ones charcoal or bags of ashes.
+In other areas, it is the Three Wise Men who bring gifts, especially oranges symbolizing gold, and chocolate symbolizing their kisses to good children.
+In some municipalities, most famously in Milan, the custom of the Corteo dei Re Magi (Three Kings' Procession) is elaborately celebrated with a parade welcoming the Wise Men and the distribution of sweets.
+In other places, such as Treviso, the day is celebrated with bonfires, the sparks of which are said to predict the future of the new year.

-Malta

-Christmas in Malta is a vibrant celebration that beautifully blends deep-rooted religious customs with joyful community festivities.
-The island’s rich cultural heritage shines through its unique traditions, which bring families and communities together during the season.